E0220 Mass Spectrometry

 Assessment methods

-The presence at the lecture is not compulsory, but highly recommended for facile and fluent understanding of lectured topics.
+Attendance of the lecture is not mandatory, but highly recommended for facile and fluent understanding of lectured topics.
 The emphasis is placed on interaction with students to encourage discussion on the matter.
 Newly acquired knowledge is verified by an oral exam.

 Language of instruction